kubernetes/minikube/site/content/en/docs/Reference/uninstalling_minikube.md

 If you have installed minikube using [Homebrew](https://brew.sh/), follow the below steps to uninstall minikube completely from your system -
 - In the shell, type in `minikube delete` to delete the minikube cluster.
 - Uninstall the minikube package using `brew uninstall minikube`
-- Remove the directory containing the minikube configuration `rm -rf ~/.minikube`